nextflow-io/nextflow/docs/channel.rst

 subscribe
 ---------

-The ``subscribe`` method permits to execute a user define function each time a new value is emitted by the source channel.
+The ``subscribe`` method allows you to execute a user defined function each time a new value is emitted by the source channel.

 The emitted value is passed implicitly to the specified function.
 For example::